rkhamilton/vqgan-clip-generator/README.md

 pip install git+https://github.com/rkhamilton/vqgan-clip-generator.git
 ```

-The library is under active development as of November 2021.
-To upgrade to the latest version, use pip to update the package.
+To upgrade to the latest version of this package, use the standard pip upgrade command.
 ```sh
 pip install git+https://github.com/rkhamilton/vqgan-clip-generator.git --upgrade
 ```